Ericky14/Unity-Master-Server-Matchmaking/README.md

 # Unity-Master-Server-Matchmaking

 Please write all changes on changelog.
+Ignore the "C Client" folder.
+It does not do anything important.
+It was mainly for testing purposes.

 #### Usage
 To use this, just open it up with an IDE like Visual Studios and click start.